 We are your VBEs, ABEs, MBEs (Volunteer, Advanced, and Master babywearing educators) and CSVs (Chapter Support Volunteers).
 We lead the support meetings, moderate the lively Facebook group, and do a lot of behind the scenes work with Babywearing International.

-Caprice (ABE - Manhattan) is a private babywearing consultant and Certified Go Diaper Free Coach in New York City, where she also volunteers as an Advanced Babywearing Educator for BWI-NYC.
-She homeschools her three children, ages 8, 6, and 4, and has been wearing babies since 2007.
+Caprice (MBE - Manhattan) is a private babywearing consultant and Certified Go Diaper Free Coach in Inwood, where she also volunteers as a Master Babywearing Educator for BWI-NYC.
+She homeschools her three children, ages 9, 7, and 5, and has been wearing babies since 2007.
 Caprice has trained at the Babywearing Institute (USA), ClauWi Trageschule (Germany), and with Arie Brentnall of the Canadian Babywearing School.
-She served as a consultant for Sakura Bloom's Sling Diaries blog project in 2011 and for Open Air's "Ready, Set, Baby" ebook project in 2012, and is the President of BWI-NYC, where she also serves as the Director of Educator Training.
+She served as a consultant for Sakura Bloom's Sling Diaries blog project in 2011 and for Open Air's "Ready, Set, Baby" ebook project in 2012, and is the President of BWI-NYC, where she also serves as the Director of Education.
 Caprice is a professionally trained opera singer and shares a wonderfully loud, chaotic, musical home with her professional opera singer husband.

 Courtney (VBE - Brooklyn) is mama to "Big E," born fall 2010, and "Little e," born spring 2013.
 Both have been worn since birth, but it wasn't until Little e came along that Courtney discovered a passion for woven wraps and ring slings.
 Previously a full-time museum educator, she continues to teach online science courses part-time.
 She is also a certified lactation educator, and deeply invested in all things related to birth and early parenting support.